 I want to work in a big city in Castilla y León with primary school students.
 Can I do exactly that?

 Again, in theory, the sooner you submit your application, the more likely you are to receive your preferences.
 The program attempts to accommodate everyone’s choices as best as possible, but sometimes comes up short.
 I got my first choice region of Andalucía and my first choice age group of high school students, but instead of a large city as I requested, they put me in Cantoria (pop.
 3,592).
 You win some, you lose some.
-I live in a larger nearby town and commute to school with my coworkers, and it’s not as bad as I was expecting.
+I lived in a larger nearby town and commuted to school with my coworkers, and was not nearly as bad as I was expecting.

 Keep this in mind and be open to anything, because it’s not a given that you’ll be given your top preferences (in my case, I’m pretty sure they just threw a dart at a map of Andalucía and placed me wherever it happened to land).
 Also, if you request Madrid, keep in mind that Madrid is its own autonomous community, and not just the city itself.
-Multiple people in our Facebook group pitched a fit because they requested Madrid and got Madrid, but their schools were not located right on Gran Vía.
+Be prepared to live closer to your school, or commute!

 Tell me about the benefits.

-shoebox apartment in Athens during senior year was $910 total, with my roommate and I each paying around $500 after utilities.
-The place was half the size of where I live now.
+shoebox apartment at OU during senior year was $910 total, with my roommate and I each paying around $500 after utilities.
+The place was half the size of even the smallest apartment I’ve lived in here.
 Spain wins this round.

-You’ll work almost the vacation-like schedule of 12 hours a week (16 in Madrid – don’t complain, y’all get paid more).
+You’ll work almost the vacation-like schedule of 12-16 hours a week, depending on how much your community pays.
 Many people freelance or teach private English classes in their free time to have a little extra money.
 You also only work 3 or 4 days a week, which gives you lots of opportunities to travel around Spain and Europe on the weekends and possibly meet a handsome cordobés stranger in a charming craft beer bar (but that’s a story for another post).

 Above all, this program is one of the very few ways for a non-EU citizen to legally live in Europe long-term.
 If you like the sound of that but Spain doesn’t float your boat, there are similar programs in France and Italy.